At Miller Restoration DKI, we understand how destructive wind damage can be to a home or business.

 - If a door or window is gone, board up the space to protect the home from further damage.

-- If you know a windstorm is coming, remove lawn chairs, barbecues or loose items that may cause damage with other objects during the storm.
+- If you know a windstorm is coming, remove lawn chairs, barbecues or loose items that may cause damage to other objects during the storm.

 - Notice any downed telephone poles that have damaged your house or building.